 The exciting thing for a marketer is that part of the customer experience (CX) is outside the usual domain of marketing.
-CX includes all possible contact moments that a customer experiences from the first introduction, to the signing of a contract to the use of a product or service.
-The domain of customer experience is therefore broad.
+CX includes all possible contact moments that a customer experiences from the first introduction.
+To the signing of a contract to the use of a product or service.
+The domain of CX is therefore broad.
 And, it is a “never-ending story”.
 Measuring and optimizing the customer experience must not and cannot be a one-off project.
 Improving the CX is an infinite exercise and must be embedded into an organization.

 Why marketing likes to play a pivotal role

-I see possible reasons why marketing likes to play a role when it comes to improving the customer experience, even though many of the contact moments are beyond the reach of the marketing department.
+I see possible reasons why marketing likes to play a role when it comes to improving the CX.
+Even though many of the contact moments are beyond the reach of the marketing department.

 - Marketing is responsible for customer contact in the broadest sense;